Kindness and coping

 Helping others and being kind

-When you help someone with first aid, you are being kind.
+When people help someone with first aid, they are being kind.
 In this section, you’ll find out more about what kindness means and how it feels to be kind.
-You’ll also learn different ways to keep calm.
-You can use these coping skills whenever you need to.
+You’ll also learn and practise different ways to keep calm.

 Do you have a learner ID?